 1 Times Higher Education research power ranking based on Research Excellence Framework 2014

-We aim to maintain the highest standards in teaching and research and are gratified that this is reflected in our excellent results year on year in the National Student Survey and the government’s research evaluations (‘REF’).
+We offer world-class learning opportunities inspired by our academics’ internationally acclaimed research.
+This is reflected in our excellent results year on year in the National Student Survey and the government’s research evaluations (REF).

-We are ranked in the top 10 amongst UK Classics depts in both the Guardian’s and the Complete University Guide 2017, whilst the latter also makes us the top UK Classics dept. for the employability of our graduates.”
+We are ranked in the top 5 amongst UK Classics departments in The Times and The Sunday Times Good University Guide 2021 and The Complete University Guide 2021, and in the top 5 for the employability of our graduates.

-Professor Daniel Ogden, Head of Classics and Ancient History
+Professor Barbara Borg, Head of Classics and Ancient History